Why Wheat is an Important Crop Around the World

 Annual Fluctuations in Wheat Markets

-Population growth has led the world to depend on bumper crops each year.
-While wheat can remain in storage for a while, it does not have an unlimited shelf life like other commodities such as metals, energy and minerals.
+Population growth has led the world to depend on bumper crops of wheat each year.
+While wheat can remain in storage for a while, it does not have an unlimited shelf life like other commodities such as metals, energy, and minerals.
 Over time, wheat and other agricultural staples deteriorate and rot.
 Wheat can lose protein content if held in storage for long periods.

 Wheat is also sensitive to changes in the value of the U.S. dollar.
 As the U.S. is a major exporter of wheat to the world market, a higher dollar makes the grain more expensive around the world and decreases demand for U.S. grown wheat.